upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

 # Publishing
 Now that your CYOA has been build, we need to discuss how to publish it to the world at large.

+As Interactive CYOAs made in the ICC do not need

+## Where should I publish?
 There are many possible sites to host and formats to publish your Interactive in, and we'll go over how to do so in this section.

-## Where should I publish?
 There are quite a few sites that will publish your Interactive.
 In this tutorial we'll only be discussing options that cost no money whatsoever.